 - The furnace is designed to be controlled by a 24 VAC thermostat.
 The thermostat's wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
 DO NOT install the thermostat on an outside wall or any other location where its operation may be adversely affected by radiant heat from fireplaces, sunlight, or lighting fixtures, and convective heat from warm air registers or electrical appliances.
 Refer to the thermostat manufacturer's instruction sheet for detailed mounting information.
-See Figure 22 (page 18) for typical thermostat connections. - For proper indoor blower operation and temperature rise, the E5 electric furnace requires that the system thermostat be configured NOT to call for the indoor blower to operate in the heating mode.
-Refer to your specific thermostat installation instructions for details on the heating mode indoor blower configuration.
+See Figure 22 (page 18) for typical thermostat connections. - For proper indoor blower operation and temperature rise, the E4 electric furnace requires that the system thermostat be configured NOT to call for the indoor blower to operate in the heating mode.
+Refer to your specific thermostat installation instructions for details on the heating mode indoor blower configuration. - The E4 series electric furnaces incorporate an integrated control.
+The thermostat's 1st stage compressor signal, Y, must be connected to the YELLOW control wire at the furnace to enable the indoor blower off-delay in the cooling mode.